-All investments will be subjected to the SC's Guidelines on Unit Trust Funds, the SC requirements, the Deeds, except where exemptions or variations have been approved by the SC, internal policies and procedures and the Fund's objective.
+All investments will be subjected to the Securities Commission's ("SC") Guidelines on Unit Trust Funds, the Deeds, and the Fund's objective.

 The Manager is a company incorporated in Malaysia and is related to Prudential Plc., a public listed company in the United Kingdom.
 The principal activity of the Manager is the establishment and management of unit trust funds and asset management.